-MGE also is addressing emissions associated with its purchase and distribution of natural gas.
-MGE is committing to strategies for working with suppliers, pipeline operators, customers, regulators and other industry stakeholders and to the exploration of new and emerging technologies, such as renewable natural gas, to serve its customers more sustainably.
+MGE also is addressing emissions associated with the purchase and distribution of natural gas.
+MGE is committed to strategies for working with suppliers, pipeline operators, customers, regulators and other industry stakeholders and to the exploration of new and emerging technologies, such as renewable natural gas, to serve customers more sustainably.